elos/documentation/server/testing.md

 )
 ```

-Will import that specified package at the top level namespace, namely anything you would traditionally qualify with ginkgo.<Func> you may now simple refer to as <Func>.
+Will import that specified package at the top level namespace.
+Anything you would otherwise qualify with ginkgo.Func you may now simple refer to as Func.
 This is not idiomatic Go and elos does not ordinarily condone dot imports.
-However, the alternative, to define every helper and matcher is verbose and, we feel, _less clear_.
+But to define every helper and matcher is verbose ultimately _less clear_.

-Note: Go let's us define a <pacakage>_test package along side our package, allowing us to encapsulate testing logic separately from the package logic.
-This is the preferred method of testing.
-Dot imports are the conventional manner of importing the package you wish to test. e.g.:
+Note: Go let's us define a <package>_test package along side our package, allowing us to encapsulate testing logic separately from the package logic.
+Dot imports are the conventional method of importing the package you wish to test:

 ```go
 package util_test